 Total Net Sales ÷ Linear Feet of Shelving = Sales per Linear Foot

-Sales by Department or Product Category
+Sales by Department or Category

-Retailers selling various categories of products will find the sales by department tool useful in comparing product categories within a store.
+Retailers selling various categories of products will find the sales-by-department tool useful in comparing product categories within a store.
 For example, a woman's clothing store can see how the sales of the lingerie department compared with the rest of the store's sales.

 Category's Total Net Sales ÷ Store's Total Net Sales = Category's % of Total Store Sales

-Sales per Transaction
+Items per Transaction

 Gross Sales ÷ Number of Transactions = Sales per Transaction